 Unfortunately, the exquisite beauty of these frescoes could not be perfectly rendered through my photographs due to the artificial lighting in the rooms and the protective glass.
 If you want to see magnificent illustrations of the highest quality, I strongly recommend that you buy the magnificently illustrated book “The House of Augustus: Wall Paintings”.
 The book features all the wonderful fresco cycles covering the walls, from the general composition to the smallest detail.

-Following the expensive conservation effort, a visit to the House of Augustus can now be booked with Coopculture.it or at the Arch of Titus entrance to the Forum.
+Following recent conservation work, a visit to the House of Augustus can now be booked with Coopculture.it or at the Arch of Titus entrance to the Forum.
 Tighter restrictions on the number of visitors who can access the site at any one time have been put in place since September 2014 and you will need to book to join the 2pm English tour which runs on Saturdays, Sundays and bank holidays.
 The guided tour lasts 75 minutes and accommodates a maximum of 20 people.
 However, if you call the Coopculture call center (+39 06 399 67 700), you may join a smaller group albeit without a guide (in our case 8 people).
 A member of staff will escort you to the site and will remain with you for the duration of the visit (about one hour for both Augustus and Livia’s houses).
 Combined ticket for the Palatine-Roman Forum / Colosseum (valid for one entrance in the two sites for 2 consecutive days) or the Archaeologia Card (valid 7 days) have to be bought to get access to both Imperial houses.